Focus

 I don't want this library to take 10 months to feel like you know how to do everything.
 I want it to be made in a way that's not only easy to use, but easy to dig into internally.
 That means two things:

-- There will be minimal macro usages
+2. There will be minimal or no macros

 Separate data models from database tables